 Several of Chinati's permanent installations and special exhibitions are available for self-guided viewing.
 Please note that the works listed below are all shown on the full collection tour as well.

 Robert Irwin's installation at Chinati, untitled (dawn to dusk), 2016 ($10 Adult, $5 Student)

-Robert Irwin's new permanent installation at Chinati, untitled (dawn to dusk), is now open for self-guided viewing Wednesday through Sunday from 10am to 12pm.
+Robert Irwin's untitled (dawn to dusk), 2016 may be viewed Friday through Sunday from 3:00pm to 5:00pm.
 Please purchase tickets at the Chinati visitor center.

 Donald Judd's untitled 100 works in mill aluminum ($10 Adult, $5 Student)

-Donald Judd's 100 works in mill aluminum are on view Wednesday through Sunday from 12pm to 3pm.
+Donald Judd's untitled 100 works in mill aluminum will be open for self-guided viewing Wednesday through Sunday from 12:00pm to 3:00pm.
 Please purchase tickets at the Chinati visitor center.

 Donald Judd's untitled 15 works in concrete (free Admission)